 So when building a home, should you build it on a basement, or no?
 Finished or not?

 Those that choose a basement often have plans to use the basement as an extended living area.
 Whether it’s a playroom, gameroom, a place to workout, a bar, or a movie area, the options are endless.
 Sometimes zoning codes can become an issue.
 If you don’t have room to build out, and if you already have a second story, a basement may be a good option.
 It’s also a good way to add guest space to your home, along with a bathroom and possibly a full kitchen.
 When finishing their basement, most people don’t choose as high end materials as they would do in their main living area.
 Many people would agree that a walk-out basement tends to be the most useful, adding light and the ability to walk right outside.

 Some people tend to think they need a basement, but don’t quite know why.
 If you plan to use it for storage, why not build a loft with extra living and storage space?
 Some cons that go with a basement are higher utility costs and repair costs if they pop up.
 You’re also likely to deal with excessive moisture because of high humidity and water that can possibly end up down there up after a big rain.

 Are you ready to start talking to someone about building your dream home?
-Fill out our customer worksheet to get started.
-Or swing by our model home and talk to Emily or Lisa about what some of your options are.
+Fill out our customer worksheet to get started!
 We have a floorplan that should fit your needs or you can build a Design/Build home.